josepdecid/simple-text-corrector/README.md

 $ time <COMMAND>
 ```

-> ⚠️ The code has not been tested in Windows!
-Therefore, it can have strange characters due to different encoding strategies.
-Use a Unix system to compile it and run or use the Windows Subsystem for Linux.
+> ⚠️ The code has been tested only in Windows Sybsystem for Linux (Ubuntu).
+Therefore, it can have strange or missing characters due to different encoding strategies.